 Due to a large number of research communities and complex research needs, there are very different types of research infrastructures with specific characteristics.
-Accepted typologies of RIs include the following: single-sited facilities such as the European Organization for Nuclear Research (CERN), distributed facilities such as astronomical observatories, mobile facilities such as research vessels and virtual facilities such as the European Social Survey (ESS).
+Accepted typologies of RIs include the following: single-sited facilities such as CERN, distributed facilities such as astronomical observatories, mobile facilities such as research vessels and virtual facilities such as the European Social Survey.
 RIs can also range in size from small or medium specific to the needs of a given research institution or a country, to large-scale facilities of significance on a European or global level.
 Their missions and objectives can also differ from science to public services (collective goods, health, environment, etc.).

 Setting up such large-scale facilities between several countries requires an understanding of the framework conditions available in each country.
 The legal framework under national or international laws (allowing a creation of a well-functioning and appropriate partnerships between the countries) is one of the major challenges.
-To overcome this burden, the European Commission responded to the request from EU countries and the scientific community and proposed a legal framework for a European Research Infrastructure.
+To overcome this burden, the European Commission responded to the request from EU countries and the scientific community and proposed a legal framework for a European research infrastructure (ERI).